RyanLPrince/Java-Reference-Guide/Intro_to_Java/What_is_Java.md

 ## Types of Java Application

 1) Standalone Application <br>
 'Desktop applications'.
 Traditional software that needs to be installed on each client system.
 Access to the application is limited to the systems that have the application installed.
-Standalone applications can be adventageous when there is no need for networking (application is needed only on a single system) or for hardware support such as barcode printers, webcams, biometric devices, LED Panels, etc.
+Standalone applications can be advantageous when there is no need for networking (application is needed only on a single system) or for hardware support such as barcode printers, webcams, biometric devices, LED Panels, etc.

 2) Web Application <br>
 **Client:** Computer hardware or software that accesses a service made available by a server. <br>
 **Server:** Device that provides services to clients.

 Web applications are distributed applications that communicate with clients through a network or server.

-Usually, web applications are accessed via a web browser because of the ease of using the browser as a user client.
-Web applicaitions are advantageous because they offer the ability to update and maintain the application without deploying and installing software on every client e.g. e-mail, online retail sales, discussion boards, online banking etc.
+Web browsers are a common example of a client that access web applications that run on server side.
+Web applicaitions offer the ability to update and maintain an application without deploying and installing software on every client.

-A web server is a software that can process the client request and send the response back to the client.
-For example, Apache is one of the most widely used web server.
-Web servers runs on some physical machine and listens to client requests on specific port.
+A web server is a piece of software that recieves and processes client requests and sends an appropriate response back to the client.
+Web servers runs on some physical machine and listens to client requests on specific ports.
 A web client is a software that helps in communicating with the server.
-Some of the most widely used web clients are Firefox, Google Chrome, Safari etc. When we request something from server (through URL), web client takes care of creating a request and sending it to server and then parsing the server response and present it to the user.
+Some of the most widely used web clients are web browsers that request services from the server (through URL).
+Web client takes care of creating a request and sending it to server and then parsing the server response and present it to the user.

-An application that **runs on the server side** and creates a **dynamic page** is called a web application. <br>
-Currently, Servlet, JSP, Struts, Spring, Hibernate, JSF, etc. are technologies used for creating web applications in Java.

 3) Enterprise Application <br>
 An application that is **distributed** in nature, such as a banking application. <br>